FREE WORK PLANNER

-As the first day of school comes creeping up on us once again, it's time to hit the back to school sales for new clothes and shoes.
+As the first day of school starts to creep up once again, it will be time to hit the back to school clothes sales for new jeans, tops, and shoes.
 Besides keeping an eye out for specials – there are some other good ways to save money on those back to school wardrobes.

-1. Have a Try-On Day
+1. Have a Try-On Day.

 Make a pile of keepers and a pile of clothes they've outgrown (or just don't like anymore) to donate to Goodwill or take to a consignment shop.

 This is a great place to start because you'll need to know what size they're in before you head out to shop regardless.
 And it will also give you and your child an opportunity to talk about what styles they no longer love, so you can avoid those if you're shopping without them.

-2. Sell Used Clothes at Consignment Stores
+2. Sell Used Clothes at Consignment Stores.

 So many times you can find really nice brands for Walmart prices at consignment stores.
-And if you take in gently used clothing before you shop, you can score a chunk of in-store credit to bring your bill down even lower 🙂
+And if you take in gently used clothing before you shop, you can score a chunk of in-store credit to bring your bill down even lower.

 3. Shop your local thrift store.

 For instance, for my high school son I’ve picked up Ralph Lauren, Abercrombie, and Banana Republic brands all for $4 or less at Goodwill, and after he’s seen the prices on clothing at the mall he’s willing to try them out for me.

 There are certain days when you can save even more – like Half Price days.

-4. Take advantage of Tax Free Weekend
+4. Take advantage of Tax Free Weekends.

 In addition to other ways to save on back to school shopping – make sure you head out on Tax Free Weekend to do the bulk of your store shopping if you can!

-5. Don't miss Old Navy Sales
+5. Don't miss Old Navy Sales.

-6. Maybe swing by an Outlet Mall
+6. Swing by an Outlet Mall.

 Just beware of going in thinking everything is a good deal.
 The best way to start a trip to an outlet mall is to check out the website for specials and coupons – and set yourself a budget before you go.

 Some outlet stores are actually “Factory Stores” and carry cheaper items made for them that are sometimes a slightly lesser quality than retail stores.
 (T-shirts may be thinner, dresses may not have a liner, etc…)

 7. Don't miss T.J.
-Maxx, Ross and Marshall's
+Maxx, Ross, and Marshall's.

-I can't imagine to paying Mall or department store prices for the good stuff when it's at least 50% less at these overstock stores.
+I can't imagine to paying mall or department store prices for the good stuff when it's at least 50% less at these overstock stores.

 If you're new to shopping these kinds of stores – find out how to maximize your savings in this post 10 Things You Need to Know Before Shopping T.J.Maxx (I love Tip #1!)

-8. Children's Place
+8. Shop at The Children's Place online!

-The Children's Place is a greaty shop-from-home option!
-I love how The Children's Place seems to know exactly when I've just about given up on running all over town trying to pinch every penny on back to school clothes shopping.
-Because it's always right about then they send me an email that says “60% OFF the entire site + Free Shipping”!
+Plus, I love how The Children's Place seems to know exactly when I've just about given up on running all over town trying to pinch every penny on back to school clothes shopping.
+They send me just the right emails in my inbox!

-9. Have a Clothing Swap with Friends
+9. Have a Clothing Swap with Friends.

 If you have friends with kids around the same age as yours – set an afternoon or evening to get together and swap clothes.

-10. Local Consignment Events
+10. Check out your Local Consignment Events.

 While this might not be happening right before school starts – keep an eye out year round for the local consignment events in your town.
-I posted some that I knew of back in the Spring – but find more consignment events in your area here!
+You can find consignment events in your area here!